tmatth11/menu-maker/README.md

 ## Usage

-In the back-end directory, you can run the following command to start the application:
+In the back-end directory, you can run the following command to start the server:

 ```bash
 nodemon .
 ```

-In the front-end directory, you can run the following command to start the application:
+In the front-end directory, you can run the following command to start the command-line application:

 ```bash
 node .